mongodb/docs-realm/docs-release-notes.md

 ## Swift SDK

-- For the following pages, add section on supported operating systems, highlighting that the Swift SDK does not support connecting to an App Services App from watchOS:
+- For the following pages, add section on supported operating systems, to highlight that the Swift SDK does not support connecting to an App Services App from watchOS:
   - Application Services
   - Application Services/Connect to an App Services App
   - Sync Data
-- SwiftUI/Model Data/Configure and Open a Realm: Add tips for migrating to flexible sync
+- SwiftUI/Model Data/Configure and Open a Realm: Add tip for automatically migrating from Partition-Based Sync to Flexible Sync
-- SwiftUI/Model Data/Pass Realm Data Between Views: Add tips for migrating to flexible sync
+- SwiftUI/Model Data/Pass Realm Data Between Views: Add tip for automatically migrating from Partition-Based Sync to Flexible Sync
-- Sync Data: Remove PBS info, link out to new PBS page
+- Sync Data: Remove Partition-Based Sync (PBS) content, link out to new PBS page
-- Sync Data/Partition-Based Sync: New page with Configure/Open content, Progress Notifications (they only work on PBS), migration info
+- Sync Data/Partition-Based Sync: New page with Configure/Open content, Progress Notifications (which only work on PBS), and migration information
 - Sync Data/Configure & Open a Synced Realm: Remove PBS-only examples
-- Sync Data/Write to a Synced Realm:  Moved "Group Writes" information to this page
+- Sync Data/Write to a Synced Realm:  Moved "Group Writes" information from "Sync Data between Devices" page to this page
 - Remove "Legacy Realm Open" page

 # July 14, 2023